 The 'Daily Record' paper in western New York state covered the Restorative Rochester events bringing RCs to the city.

 Here are some subtitled Brazilian TV clips on Restorative Circles.

 Brazilian national TV evening news on Restorative Circles in schools

 Candidates on Brazilian Presidential debate discuss Restorative Circles as effective response to youth drug crimes

-*** The information and quotes in these articles are the responsibility of the writers and do not always correspond to our opinions.
+*** The information and quotes in these articles and videos are the responsibility of the writers and do not always correspond to our opinions.
 Please check with us if you have any doubts.***